 The easiest way to start the dynamic value identification method is ‘Check User Path’.
 Run the ‘Check User Path’ and validate the script against ‘New User’.
 If it fails then there is a possibility of correlation in that particular request.
 Let’s see with an example:

 In the above example, favicon.ico is failed while performing user path validation and threw an HTTP 404 error which indicates a client-side error.
 Hence your investigation starts from this point.
 Anyway, this is just an example.

-Let’s consider, we have identified a value ‘BIRDS’ as a dynamic value that we need to correlate.
+Let’s consider, that we have identified a value ‘BIRDS’ as a dynamic value that we need to correlate.
 Now, move to the correlation logic implementation part.